-We have established the HRD Committee\1 to efficiently and effectively promoting human resource development.
-The committee is responsible for examining systems related to human resource development, and formulating and implementing capability development plans (annual training plans).
+We have established the HRD Committee with the aim of promoting human resource development efficiently and effectively, and is developing systems related to human resource development and formulating and implementing a skill development plan (annual education plan).

-We are building an environment that allows each employee to develop their career autonomously.
+We are building an environment in which each employee can develop his or her career autonomously.